“You child will be called a prophet of the Most High, for you will go before the Lord to prepare his way.”

-On this feast of Saint John the Baptist, we were walking with and for one another – and, on this path despite the rain, we are preparing one another for Christ, his refreshment, and friendship.
+On this feast of Saint John the Baptist, we were walking for one another – and, on this path, despite the rain, we are preparing one another for Christ, his refreshment, and friendship.

 - It’s about preparing young minds for engaging and hopeful lives.

 - It’s about preparing young couples for a lifetime of happiness.